iltummi/AT_Projects/README.md

   - Autonomous goalkeeper
   - Model Predicted Control for COVID-19 using Sensitivity Analisys Toolbox
   - Robust control of a manipulator flexible link
+  - Adaptive Cruise control for a virtual car simulator
+  - Remote control of a dc motor with PLC
+  - Joypad controlled tank